Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 With only a few exceptions, NIH does not accept late applications.
 However, within a two-week window after an application due date, NIH may consider accepting a late application if you have a valid reason for submitting late.
 Examples of valid reasons and instructions for how to submit a late application can be found in https://grants.nih.gov/grants/guide/notice-files/not-od-15-039.html.

-The number of slots requested should reflect the applicant pool determined by the institutional self-assessment (e.g., the number of faculty mentors with the ability to commit to the training program, and the pool of training grant eligible students).
+The number of slots requested should reflect the applicant pool determined by the organizational self-assessment (for example, the number of faculty mentors with the ability to commit to the training program, and the pool of training grant eligible students).
 Applicants should only request slots which they can fill.

-The request for the number of slots must reflect the program's pool of qualified applicants, the proven ability of the program to effectively mentor that number of trainees, and the number of years (e.g., one or two years) students will be funded.
+The request for the number of slots must reflect the program's trainee candidate pool, the proven ability of the program to effectively mentor that number of trainees, and the number of years the students will be funded.

 Programs that fund students for two years will typically start with half the number of slots for the first year, and then the full number for subsequent years (for example four slots in year 1, and eight slots in years 2-5), while programs that only fund one year will have the same number for all 5 years.
 Typically, programs appoint a new cohort of trainees each of the 5 years of the award.